Bartvds/tslint-path-formatter/README.md

 > TSLint formatter that displays absolute paths with row/column on one line.

 :sunglasses: Must.. [make](https://github.com/Bartvds/jshint-path-reporter).. [more](https://github.com/Bartvds/eslint-path-formatter)..
- 3 one so the low-of-3 says I need a lib-path-hint-report.
-Booya!
+ And the third one, so the rule-of-3 says I needs to generalise into a lib-path-hint-report. *Booya!*